Building a Write-Optimized Database Engine: Orchestrating Reads and Writes (Part 4)

 Get

-method is a comprehensive operation that touches upon almost all of the intricacies of the LSM Tree’s design that we’ve discussed so far, aiming to retrieve the most recent version of a given key amidst potentially multiple versions scattered across the LSM tree's various components.
+The Get() method is a comprehensive operation that touches upon almost all of the intricacies of the LSM Tree’s design that we’ve discussed so far, aiming to retrieve the most recent version of a given key amidst potentially multiple versions scattered across the LSM tree's various components.
 The method employs a tiered search strategy to ensure data consistency.
-Here's a breakdown of how the Get()
+Here's a breakdown of how the Get() method operates:

 Active Memtable: The search begins with the active Memtable, the most recent recipient of write operations.
 Given that it is the first line of write intake, the active Memtable is the place to contain the latest version of any given key.